 GSvit and XSvit download

 GSvit computational core and its GUI (XSvit) are distributed together for all the platforms.
-For running it you need Gwyddion to see the output images.
-If you would like to run your calculations on the computer graphics card you need to have a CUDA capable card and a NVIDIA driver installed.
+For running it you need Gwyddion to display the output images.
+If you would like to run your calculations on the computer graphics card, you need to have a CUDA capable card and a NVIDIA driver installed.

 Stable version - Linux

-The GSvit package is also dependent on Gwyddion's libraries.
-So, you need first to install this package.
-You can download and install it using procedures described on the official Gwyddion pages or you can use the precompiled binaries hosted on the home:miraval project.
+GSvit is also dependent on Gwyddion's libraries, so you need first to install this software.
+You can download and install it using procedures described on the official Gwyddion download pages.
+Due to process complexity, precompiled packages prepared using openSUSE Build Service are no longer provided.

 Stable version - Windows

-The latest GSvit version is 1.8.1 (see NEWS for details).
-We recommend to first uninstall any pre 1.7 version of GSvit as different set of libraries is distributed since version 1.8.
+We recommend to first uninstall any pre-1.7 version of GSvit as a different set of libraries is distributed since version 1.8.
 The latest version can be downloaded from Sourceforge.net: